 Let me know what you love @tokenhomo & check back for updates.

 A BAY OF BLOOD (d.
 Mario Bava, 1971/Italy)

 In a convention familiar to many queers, Italian exports often assumed different names (and several different edits) for different audiences.
 More commonly known as A BAY OF BLOOD, this once went under the moniker TWITCH OF THE DEATH NERVE which is surely a horror movie title dreampt up by one of those porn name generators.
-The original Italian Ecologia del delitto translates as “Ecology of crime” which sums up the interconnected carnage that ensues when an elderly countess is bumped off and the greedy try to get their hands on her estate.
+The original Italian Ecologia del delitto translates as “Ecology of crime” which neatly sums up the interconnected carnage that ensues when an elderly countess is bumped off and the greedy try to get their hands on her estate.
 Expect (very) graphic kills.